zendframework/zf2-documentation/docs/languages/en/modules/zend.mvc.services.rst

        ),

        // Initial configuration with which to seed the ServiceManager.
-       // Should be compatible with Zend\ServiceManager\Configuration.
+       // Should be compatible with Zend\ServiceManager\Config.
        'service_manager' => array(
        ),
    );